 The setsniffer command resets sniffer and background verify parameters.
 For an explanation of this software, see "ssmgui Architecture" on page 2 in Chapter 1. setsniffer is used with ssmcli as follows:

-ssmcli getsniffer lun-number 0 | 1 < optional switches>
+ssmcli setsniffer lun-number 0 | 1 [optional switches]

 where 0 disables sniffing and 1 enables sniffing.